carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 };
 ```

 NOTE: By default rules accept SCSS and CSS variables not defined in the current file prior to their use.
-Set acceptUndefinedVariables to false to disable this behaviour.
+Set acceptUndefinedVariables to false to disable this behavior.

 ## Advanced options